 Prior to the formation of the firm, Kevin practiced labor and employment law for 15 years and served in federal, state, and local government.
 During the Clinton administration, he was appointed by President Clinton to the Presidential Advisory Committee on Expanding Training Opportunities.
 He served as Rich Township Democratic Committeeman for 14 years and Rich Township Supervisor for nine years, after becoming the first Democrat in 130 years to be elected to lead the township.
 Kevin has also been a member of the Cook County Zoning Board of Appeals, a court-appointed arbitrator for the Circuit Court of Cook County, and a Special Assistant Attorney General for the State of Illinois.

 Kevin has been active in the community throughout his career.
-He is past president of the Irish Fellowship Club of Chicago, a standing member of the Economic Club of Chicago, and a member of the advisory committee for the Illinois Connection/University of Illinois Alumni Association.
+He is past president of the Irish Fellowship Club of Chicago; a standing member of the Economic Club of Chicago; chair of the Illinois Democratic County Chairmen’s Association Leadership Circle; a member of the board of directors for Equip for Equality and the Abraham Lincoln Presidential Library Foundation; and a member of the advisory committee for the Illinois Connection/University of Illinois Alumni Association.
 He has taught classes at the University of Chicago’s Harris School of Public Policy Studies, Chicago-Kent School of Law (Illinois Institute of Technology), and DePaul University.
 In 2003, Loyola University of Chicago awarded him the Loyola Council of Regents Order of Merit.